 Charge of the Committee on Theses:

-Reviewing, monitoring the peer review, and evaluating all theses submitted each year in service on the Committee.
+Reviewing, monitoring the peer review, and evaluating all theses proposals and theses submitted each year in service on the Committee.

 Reporting the Committee’s recommendation to the Council in writing and also verbally.

-The Committee Chair should attend a portion of the May Council Meeting to present the report.
+The Committee Chair should attend a portion of the Spring Council Meeting to present the report.

-Participating in revising the guidelines for thesis preparation on a regular basis (located at www.aosonline.org/thesis-guidelines.pdf).
+Participating in revising the guidelines for thesis preparation on a regular basis.

 Composition of the Committee on Theses:

-The Committee on Theses consists of 3 active members, one appointed each year by the Council.
+The Committee on Theses consists of three (3) Active Members, one appointed each year by the Council.
 Committee members are selected on the basis of their ability and dedication to judge the quality of manuscripts in ophthalmology and vision science.
-Each member serves a term of 3 years, and the senior serving member of the Committee serves as Chair.
+Each member serves a term of three (3) years, and the senior serving member of the Committee serves as Chair.
+Since the Chair makes the final decision on the contents of a thesis, a smooth transition is required.
+The Chair is essential to supervising and monitoring the thesis process, with the assistance of the EVP and AOS staff.

 The Chair of the Committee on Theses presents a verbal account, submits a written report, and responds to queries, at the Council meeting on the day prior to the Annual Meeting.
 In the event that it is impossible for the Chair to be present at this meeting, another member of the Committee should be present for these purposes.